Infant venture capital: Interview with Péter Oszkó, Chairman-CEO of PortfoLion Venture Capital

-These two funds will start
+These two funds will definitely start?

 Your company is mostly interested in innovative projects.
 Meanwhile you are classifying projects by their maturity.
 What are the proportions?

 We have decided to support innovative products.
 Considering maturity our portfolio can boast a rather colorful palette.
-Some of the companies earned 2-300 million annually when we invested.
-The proportion of young mature companies approaches 50-50%.
+Some of the companies earned HUF 2-300 million annually when we invested.
+The proportion of young to mature companies approaches 50-50%.

 Does the OTP brand help?